 The Early Years consists of a Two Year Old provision, one Nursery class and two Reception classes.
-Teaching and learning takes place in and outdoors using a range of whole class, small group and 1:1 activities.
+Teaching and learning takes place inside and outdoors using a range of whole class, small group and 1:1 activities.
 The learning environment is set up to provide continuous provision for each area of learning.
 This encourages children to access resources freely and become independent learners by following their own interests as well as learning about the termly topics that are planned for.
 We use the ‘focus child’ system to assess the progress of each child once a term.
 Strengths and next steps are then identified and planned for accordingly at the weekly team planning meeting.
 Parents are involved in the process each term as we ask about opportunities and experiences out of school, invite them in for learning journey sessions and lead parent consultations each term.

 - View a Parents Guide to the Early Years Foundation Stage (EYFS) >